ros2/design/articles/140_topic_and_service_name_mapping.md

 #### Communicating with Non-ROS Topics

-Now, There is an option in the API, a boolean `avoid_ros_namespace_convention` in the qos_profile which can be set to `false` to use ROS prefix and `true` to not using ROS namespace prefixing.
+There is an option in the API, a boolean `avoid_ros_namespace_convention` in the qos_profile which can be set to `false` to use ROS prefix and `true` to not using ROS namespace prefixing.

 For example: